assistER

 Usability Testing

-I conducted two rounds of usability tests on the prototype, each with five participants who had a set of scenarios, which helped me confirm what was working and what had room for improvement.
+I conducted two rounds of usability tests on the prototype, making revisions to the design between them.
+Each round involved five participants who were given a set of scenarios similar to those I’d given participants during guerilla testing, which helped me confirm what was working in the app and what needed further improvement.

 Round 1 findings: